 The feature set supported for this type of FIFO includes non-symmetric aspect ratios (different write and read port widths), status flags (full, almost full, empty, and almost empty), as well as programmable full and empty flags generated with user-defined thresholds.
 Optional read data count and write data count indicators provide the number of words in the FIFO relative to their respective clock domains.
 In addition, optional handshaking and error flags are available (write acknowledge, overflow, valid, and underflow).
+For Virtex-6 and Virtex-5 FPGA designs, the block RAM FIFO configuration also supports ECC.

-Independent Clocks: Virtex-5 and Virtex-4 Built-in FIFO
+Independent Clocks: Built-in FIFO for Virtex-6, Virtex-5 or Virtex-4 FPGAs

-This implementation category allows you to select the built-in FIFO that is available in the Virtex-5 and Virtex-4 architectures.
+This implementation category allows the user to select the built-in FIFO available in the Virtex-6, Virtex-5 or Virtex-4 FPGA architectures.
 Operations in the read domain are synchronous to the read clock and operations in the write domain are synchronous to the write clock.

 The feature set supported for this configuration includes status flags (full and empty) and programmable full and empty flags generated with user-defined thresholds.
 In addition, optional handshaking and error flags are available (write acknowledge, overflow, valid, and underflow).
-The Virtex-5 built-in FIFO configuration also supports the built-in ECC feature.
+The Virtex-6 and Virtex-5 FPGA built-in FIFO configurations also support the built-in ECC feature.